- news + features

 Using social media as part of your internal communications plan has a number of benefits.
 For one, companies are able to have real-time, authentic conversations with employees.
 Plus the very nature of social media means that anyone can participate in discussions, allowing communication to flow from the top down, bottom up, and even from side to side.
 If you are part of a global company it also means you can connect with people all over the world on a more involved level than just email and phone, thanks to the picture, profile and forum features available on tools like Facebook and MySpace.

-This was the case with Vets Now - a provider of out-of-hours veterinary care for veterinary practices across the UK.
+Vets Now is a provider of out-of-hours veterinary care for veterinary practices across the UK.
 The goal was to engage internal stakeholders through social media.

 Vets Now is the type of business where employees work not only alone, but also unsociable hours.
 By using social media, Vets Now hoped to increase communication and engagement amongst employees who don’t get the opportunity to interact with each other in person, let alone with anyone else.